Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Now let’s talk rustproofing.
 These Coleco’s will rust up on you like that software and drivers.

-Whether you are an in-the-box producer, or a musician recording with external instruments, Focusrite lays out your best connectivity options regardless of the scenario you choose.
+Whether you are an in-the-box producer or a musician recording with external instruments, Focusrite lays out your best connectivity options regardless of your chosen scenario.

 Focusrite Plug-in Collective